 Malpua has different varieties and it has many names in many states.
-Such as it’s called Malpuri in Karnataka, Malapua, or Malpuwa in Nepal, Avalu in Orissa.
-On the other hand, whereas North India and Rajasthan region use mawa or rabri for making this sweet, in Orissa, Nepal and Bangladesh ripe banana or Kela are commonly used and in West Bengal coconut is mostly used ingredient in this recipe.
+Such as it’s called Malpuri in Karnataka, Malapua or Malpuwa in Nepal, and Avalu in Orissa.
+On the other hand, North India and the Rajasthan region use mawa or rabri for making this sweet.
+In Orissa, Nepal, and Bangladesh ripe bananas or Kela are commonly used to make it softer.
+Whereas in West Bengal coconut is a must-used ingredient in this recipe.

-Today I’m going to describe one of those recipes.
-That is our Bengali style kheer’er malpua recipe.
-This sweet is actually my mom’s special recipe which is very favorite to all of us.
-She makes this sweet with maida or flour, sooji or semolina, grated khoya kheer or mawa, shredded coconut, sugar, ghee, milk, powdered fennel seeds, black pepper, and cardamom powder.
+This Bengali style kheer’er malpua is actually my mom’s special recipe which is a favorite of all of us.
+My mom makes this sweet with maida, suji/semolina, grated khoya kheer/mawa, shredded coconut, sugar, ghee, milk, powdered fennel seeds, black pepper, and cardamom powder.

 Though my mom doesn’t dunk it in sugar syrup.
 As I generally make it with sugar syrup so I’ve to make a little change in the quantity of sugar and semolina from my mom’s recipe.

-Since my childhood, I have seen my mom must offer malpuas and palm fruit fritters to Lord Sri Krishna at the auspicious day of Janmashtami.
+Since my childhood, I have seen my mom must offer malpuas and palm fruit fritters to Lord Sri Krishna on the auspicious day of Janmashtami.
 As she says Lord Krishna loves to eat both, so the Janmashtami celebration is incomplete without these two sweets.
-Ripe palm fruit is not easily available in Bangalore so every year I also prepare malpua on the day of Janmashtami.
+Ripe palm fruit is not easily available in Bangalore so every year I only prepare malpua on the day of Janmashtami.

 Though in some places it’s mainly made of whole wheat or atta and instead of sugar jaggery is used.
 That’s a very healthy option.
 Even without using khoya, you may have it as a low-calorie breakfast by replacing the wheat flour with powdered oats and jaggery with honey too.